 - Eat in style with one of the best camping tables and the best camping chairs

 - Here's our ranking of the best tents to buy right now

-- Keep your drinks cool (or hot) with one of the best thermos flasks
+- Keep your food fresh and cool with one of the best cool boxes for camping

 Our pick for the best camping cookware set overall right now is the Sea to Summit Alpha Pot Set 2.2.
 There are more specialist options to follow, but this set offers a lot of practicality, a mid-range price and a mid-range weight to boot.
 Large pan, small pan, two bowls and two cups (there are also four person and solo versions available) sounds like a pretty standard set, but as usual the details here are key.